-Proposed Bylaw Amendments
+2025 Proposed Bylaw Amendments

-The proposed bylaw amendments will be voted on during the 134th General Conference at EFCA One on Wednesday, June 21, 2023.
+The proposed bylaw amendments will be voted on during the 135th General Conference at EFCA One on Wednesday, June 25, 2025.

 Dear EFCA Family:

-Bill Riedel, chair
+Bill Riedel, Chair

 On behalf of the EFCA Board of Directors